For additional information on tuning these settings, see Section 30.4.

 In minimal level, WAL-logging of some bulk operations can be safely skipped, which can make those operations much faster (see Section 14.4.7).
 Operations in which this optimization can be applied include:

-But minimal WAL does not contain enough information to reconstruct the data from a base backup and the WAL logs, so archive or higher must be used to enable WAL archiving (archive_mode) and streaming replication.
+But minimal WAL does not contain enough information to reconstruct the data from a base backup and the WAL logs, so replica or higher must be used to enable WAL archiving (archive_mode) and streaming replication.

 CREATE TABLE AS CREATE INDEX CLUSTER COPY into tables that were created or truncated in the same transaction